Best Car Care Tips for Pollen Season in Bellingham & Beyond

 6. Use a Windshield Treatment to Improve Visibility

 Pollen on your windshield can mix with rain, creating a sticky mess that reduces visibility.
-To keep your windshield clear:
+To keep your windshield clear:- Apply a hydrophobic glass treatment to make it easier for water and pollen to slide off.

 - Use high-quality windshield wiper fluid with a built-in cleaner.

-- Replace worn-out wiper blades every 6–12 months.
+- Replace worn-out wiper blades every 6–12 months .